KoljaB/RealtimeSTT/docs/engines/sherpa-onnx.md

 An absolute model directory works too.
 If you rename the extracted directory, keep `model="oruk/orukeet"` and set `transcription_engine_options["model_dir"]` to its new path.
+If both values identify known bundles, they must identify the same model; conflicting Orukeet/Parakeet identities raise an error before file verification or recognizer loading.
 Orukeet uses 128 input features and the existing NeMo transducer loader.
 It is an offline recognizer; keep your existing live recognizer and VAD for partial transcripts.
 Language coverage is listed on the model card; this option does not change the default model or extend support to every Whisper language.